Live Updates arrow

 Why do we need this water transfer project?

-It’s one of a number of projects that will help secure future water supplies and reduce our reliance on Hampshire’s chalk stream rivers, helping to protect these vital habitats - especially during droughts when river levels are low.
+It’s one of a number of projects that will help secure future water supplies and reduce our reliance on Hampshire’s rare and delicate chalk stream rivers - the Test and Itchen - helping to protect these vital habitats, especially during droughts when river levels are low.

 A photo of John Robertson working on a platform pertruding above a body of water